 In August 2021, stricter laws were introduced to help protect coral reefs in Thailand.
 Sunscreens that contain harmful chemicals which can damage coral reefs are no longer permitted at any of Thailand’s National Parks.
 Please do not use or bring sunscreen which contains any of these chemicals:

 - Octinoxate (Ethylhexyl methoxycinnamate)

 - 4-Methylbenzylidene Camphor (4MBC)

 Instead, look for reef-safe sunscreen or one which uses mineral-based products such as zinc oxide.

 Say no to plastic bags

-Retailers in Thailand are launching a new campaign aimed at tackling the problem of single-use plastics.
-From January 1, 2020, many shops in Thailand will no longer hand out plastic carrier bags.
+Retailers in Thailand have launched a campaign aimed at tackling the problem of single-use plastics.
+Since January 2020, many shops in Thailand no longer hand out plastic carrier bags.
 Shoppers at 7-Eleven, Tesco Lotus and many other outlets in Thailand are being encouraged to bring their own reusable bags as part of the “Every Day Say No to Plastic Bags” campaign.
 Tourists are also being reminded that single-use plastics are banned at all of Thailand’s National Parks.